 We will create a spacious reception area in which families can comfortably wait before shopping in the pantry.
 CORA can serve up to eighty families a day and wait times fluctuate.
 In addition, we will create a safe and fun area where children can play, read, or just relax as their families shop for groceries.
 We also envision the creation of a welcoming space where people can connect with one another, other support services, and nonprofit resources.
 Our holistic approach to helping those facing food insecurity will include partnerships that focus on the following:

-We have a lot of work ahead of us, but we are excited to see our vision come together.
+We have a lot of work ahead of us, and please watch the video below to learn more about our vision.
 If you would like to support our efforts, please consider a donation that will help us complete this project.
 If you have questions, please contact Rebecca Hankins at firstname.lastname@example.org.